FeatureBaseDB/featurebase-docs/_includes/cloud-db/cloud-summary-db-metrics.md

-FeatureBase has the following metrics available for users.
+FeatureBase cloud has the following metrics available to help users understand the activity and performance of their databases once they are created and `RUNNING`:

-Metrics are accessible once the database is up and running

 - Average query response time
 - Queries per second